QMCSoftware/MATH565Fall2025/index.md

     - My lecture slides, Jupyter Notebooks, or assignments at least 24 hours after I have presented them in class, or
     - Art Owen's book,

   Then I will award you 0.5 or 1 extra credit points, up to a maximum of 10 points.
-These are added to your final weighted total.
+These are added to your final weighted total. \[Note that the weighted total may not correctly reflect the extra credit until grades are recorded for all categories.\]

 ---